 Another difference between sand and cartridge filters is that sand filters work better when they are a little bit dirty.
 The dirt actually helps filter out finer debris than the sand can filter on its own.
 What happens is that the fine pieces of debris fill in the voids around the sand crystals, narrowing the gaps and filtering even finer debris.

-The biggest downside of a sand filter compared to a cartridge filter is replacing the filter media.
+Compared to a cartridge filter, the biggest downside of a sand filter is replacing the filter media.
 At some point, you will need to replace your sand.
-Changing out a cartridge is easy to do, and you can usually just wash a cartridge and reuse it.
+Changing out a cartridge is easy, and you can usually just wash it and reuse it.
 Changing out the sand means opening the top of your tank and scooping or vacuuming out all of the sand through a narrow opening.
 More on those specifics later.

-A sand removal job is not an easy task, and when it’s complete, you still need to reload new sand into the tank and close it back up.
-This labor is a significant drawback, and many homeowners with larger sand filters end up hiring a pool professional to handle the task of changing the sand.
+A sand removal job is not easy; when it’s complete, you still need to reload new sand into the tank and close it back up.
+This labor is a significant drawback, and many homeowners with larger sand filters end up hiring a pool professional to change the sand.

 Sand Filters vs. DE Filters

-Sand filters have a big advantage over DE filters, though they do operate on similar principles.
+Sand filters have a significant advantage over DE filters, though they operate on similar principles.
 You do not have to add sand to your filter after a backwash, as it all remains in the tank.
-When backwashing a DE filter, you actually rinse away the DE, along with the dirt caught in it.
-That means each time you backwash, you also have to add a new DE to the system.
+When backwashing a DE filter, you rinse away the DE and the dirt caught in it.
+That means you must add a new DE to the system each time you backwash.

 Working with DE isn’t extremely dangerous.
 But, some people are very sensitive to exposure, and you might want to consider wearing gloves and safety goggles when handling it.
 It’s also not a good idea to inhale DE if you can avoid it, as the dust isn’t healthy for your lungs and can be an irritant or worse.
 You can always wear a mask to minimize any health risks.

-But, since you’ll be working with DE quite often, you are probably going to get tired of using all the safety gear and resort to just holding your breath and squinting a bit to keep it out of your eyes.
+But, since you’ll be working with DE quite often, you will probably get tired of using all the safety gear and resort to just holding your breath and squinting a bit to keep it out of your eyes.

-Safety concerns aside, it is quite easy to make a mess with DE.
+Safety concerns aside, making a mess with DE is quite easy.
 If you add it to the skimmer’s mouth too quickly, some will fall to the bottom of your pool, and you’ll need to vacuum it out.
 And, even if you are pretty careful, you’ll probably end up spilling some on your deck.

 One way to minimize spills is to buy small, single-use bags of DE instead of a big one that might last a whole season or longer.
 But, the smaller bags are a little bit more expensive.

 DE also filters down to a much finer level of debris.
-While that is helpful in keeping your water clear and clean, it can also be a bit of a hassle when the pool is dirty, like when you first open it each season or after a heavy storm.
+While that helps keep your water clear and clean, it can also be a bit of a hassle when the pool is dirty, like when you first open it each season or after a heavy storm.

-The DE will become inundated with debris quite quickly, and backwashing will be required quite often.
+The DE will become inundated with debris quickly, and backwashing will be required often.
 Sometimes, that might mean multiple backwashes every day until the water clears up.

 For more information comparing these types of filters, head over to my complete sand vs. DE vs. cartridge filter comparison.